 Today, as with many Martini variations, the Turf Club has evolved into a slightly drier cocktail with a higher ratio of gin to vermouth.
 Although some versions still call for Plymouth gin, it can also be made with a crisper, more juniper-forward London Dry.

-The small quantities of absinthe and maraschino liqueur lend complexity but don’t overwhelm the drink’s crispness.
-Its flavor profile is sharper and more dry than its similar-on-paper sibling, the Tuxedo No. 2.
-As originally published in Johnson’s book, the two drinks were close to identical; in their resurrected modern incarnations, the two have evolved in slightly different ways.
-While employing similar ingredients, the most popular contemporary version of the Tuxedo No. 2 is rounder and slightly sweeter, particularly when made with Plymouth gin and blanc vermouth, although recipes and bar specifications may vary.
+The Turf Club’s flavor profile is typically sharper and more dry than its similar-on-paper sibling, the Tuxedo No. 2.
+As originally published in Johnson’s book, the two drinks were close to identical; in their resurrected modern incarnations, the two have developed in slightly different ways.
+The Tuxedo No. 2 is generally rounder and slightly sweeter, particularly when made with Plymouth gin and blanc vermouth, although recipes and bar specifications may vary.
 In both cocktails, maraschino liqueur contributes subtle notes of marasca cherries and almonds, while dashes of absinthe and orange bitters add sharpness.

 - 2 ounces gin (Plymouth or London Dry)